What to eat for breakfast on keto if you don’t like eggs

 Easy keto breakfast ideas

-- If I want something different, I’ll usually eat coconut yogurt with berries (berries are fine once you’re fat adapted).
-If you eat dairy, you can do whole-fat Greek yogurt.
+- Yogurt with blueberries (berries are fine once you’re fat adapted).
+If you eat dairy, you can do whole-fat plain Greek yogurt with some stevia mixed in.
+Otherwise, look for coconut yogurt (I like CoYo).
 When buying yogurt, always read ingredients and watch for added sugars or other additives.
+I always buy plain because I have yet to find a flavored yogurt that isn’t loaded with sugar.
+Also make sure you don’t accidentally grab a nonfat or 0% version.

-- Scramble up some breakfast sausage with some bell pepper and spinach.
+- Breakfast sausage with bell pepper and spinach.

 A note about processed keto breakfast foods